eXascaleInfolab/clubmark/README.md

 	* [SCP](http://www.lce.hut.fi/~mtkivela/kclique.html) ([Sequential algorithm for fast clique percolation](http://www.lce.hut.fi/research/mm/complex/software/))
 	* [Louvain](https://sites.google.com/site/findcommunities/) (original and [igraph](http://igraph.org/python/doc/igraph.Graph-class.html#community_multilevel) implementations)
 	* [Oslom2](http://www.oslom.org/software.htm)
 	* [GANXiS/SLPA](https://sites.google.com/site/communitydetectionslpa/) (but *this algorithm is not uploaded into the repository, because it was provided by the author Jerry Xie for "academic use only"*; *deterministic algorithm LabelRankT* is a modification of GANXiS, but LabelRankT is not publicly available)
+	  > GANXiS requires preliminary created output directory if it is specified in the options, but GANXiS always creates also default "./output/" directory, which is empty if the custom one is used.
-	* [Randcommuns](/algorithms/randcommuns.py)  - generation of random communities (clusters) with struture of clusters similar to the ground-truth: the same number of random connected nodes in the number of clusters taken from the ground-truth
+	* [Randcommuns](/algorithms/randcommuns.py)  - generation of random communities (clusters) with structure of clusters similar to the ground-truth: the same number of random connected nodes in the number of clusters taken from the ground-truth

 	clustering algorithms on the generated synthetic networks (or on any specified directories and files).
 Outputs results (clusters/communities structure, hierarchy, modularity, nmi, etc.) of the clustering algorithms are stored in the corresponding files.